dgaydukov/cert-ocpjp11/files/ocpjp11.md

 there are 3 types of memory:
 * memory - main memory of PC called RAM
 * registers - cpu internal memory, the fastest memory available. it's size equal for cpu word size. if our cpu architecture is 32bit, then register size - 32bit, if 64bit - register size 64bit. this number should be multiple of memory unit size, since most modern pc are byte-addressable with memory unit size=8bit, or 1 byte, both 32 and 64 equally divide into 8bit.
 For pc that works mostly with text byte-addressable memory is better - cause min size of char in ascii is 7bi, for pc that works with numbers word-addressable memory is better, cause integer is 4byte
-* cpu cache - memory built-in inside cpu (there are several layers inside, but for us it doesn't matter, all we care is that cpu has it's own built-in memory).
+* cpu cache - memory built-in inside cpu (there are several layers inside, but for us it doesn't matter, all we care is that cpu has its own built-in memory).
 So when cpu needs data, it will read from memory into cache, and at some point flush data from the cache back to memory
 * cache line - small memory block that is read from memory or flushed back to memory (you don't need to read/flush whole cache).
-With cpu cache we have following problem: how we can store memory location from which we read single byte. if we would store it in cache, and memory unit size is up to 32 bit, so for each byte in cpu cache we should store 4 bytes with memory address.
+With cpu cache we have the following problem: how we can store memory location from which we read single byte. if we would store it in cache, and memory unit size is up to 32 bit, so for each byte in cpu cache we should store 4 bytes with memory address.
 This is not reasonable, so instead cpu cache store cache line - 64bytes and first byte's memory address which is 4bytes, useful cache size - size of only data without memory unit address, most cpu caches shows only this number, so if cache size 256 byte with 4 lines, full size 4 x (64 + 4) = 272 bytes.
-When cpu need data it goes to cache, if data in cache - cache hit, if data not there - cache miss, cpu will load data from memory and overwrite cache.
+When cpu needs data, it goes to cache, if data in cache - cache hit, if data not there - cache miss, cpu will load data from memory and overwrite cache.
 Cache controller - to avoid constant cache miss, this device try to predict which memory cpu will need next and in the background constantly overwrite cache from main memory, using different algos like LRU (least recently used).
 There are 2 types of architecture of cpu:
 * instruction set architecture (called just architecture) - a set of instructions, data types, registers that cpu can execute instruction sets can be of different architectural complexity: